hauke96/wiki2book/README.md

 # wiki2book

-Create an eBook (EPUB) from wikipedia pages.
+Create an eBook (EPUB) from a collection of wikipedia articles.

 ## Preliminaries